beanbeanjuice/cafeBot/.github/pull_request_template.md

 - [ ] Appropriate tests exist for this pull request.
 - [ ] New and existing Gradle CI tests have passed.
 - [ ] The pull request is properly merging into the correct branch.
+- [ ] All existing local code has been pushed to the GitHub repository.